international treaties on human rights and the death penalty:

 On 22 June 2016, delivering his address at Sixth World Congress Against the Death Penalty in Oslo, Sri Lanka's Foreign Affairs Minister Mangala Samaraweera said the vast majority of his colleagues in Parliament find the death penalty morally repugnant and are aware of its ineffectiveness but they fear the knee-jerk reaction of uninformed public opinion.
 "Therefore, the common challenge facing us today is persuading our respective people and perhaps even more importantly having the collective courage to lead by acting," Minister Samaraweera said.
 Minister Samaraweera confirmed that Sri Lanka's Minister of Justice had informed Parliament that Sri Lanka would return to its traditional position of voting in favour of the UN Resolution on a Death Penalty Moratorium as it did in 2007, 2008 and 2010 and, more importantly, continuing the four decades long de facto moratorium.
 He said that abolishing the death penalty requires persuasion and resolve but above all it requires leadership – the collective leadership of legislators, activists, editors, academics and judges.
 "As momentum towards critical mass develops, I am confident that the coming years will see the death of the death penalty in our region," the Minister concluded.
 Commutation of the death penalty or suspension of executions

 President Maithripala Sirisena has commuted 187 death sentences to life imprisonment since he assumed office in January 2015.
 President Sirisena gave such concession to 34 death row inmates in December 2015.
 Another batch of 83 such prisoners got their sentence commuted to life on 22 April 2016, and 70 more prisoners had their sentences commuted on 27 May 2016.
 The death sentences were commuted on recommendations made by an expert committee established by the previous government in October 2013 and headed by retired Supreme Court judge Nimal E. Dissanayake.
 The committee included Secretary to the Justice Ministry, additional Solicitor General and Prisons Commissioner.
 The committee had inquired into cases of nearly 400 convicts out of nearly 1,200 on death row and recommended the commutation of their death sentence.
 Some prisoners on death row have served between 20 to 30 years inside their cells.
-United Nations
+The death penalty on women

 In November 2012, in its response to the recommendations received under the Universal Periodic Review of the UN Human Rights Council, Sri Lanka rejected those to take immediate steps towards the abolition of the death penalty in law.